robert/robert.github.com/_posts/2018-11-31-wavefunction-collapse-algorithm.md

 Once we've found the square in our wavefunction with the lowest entropy, we collapse its wavefunction.
 We do this by randomly choosing one of the tiles still available to the square, weighted by the tile weights that we parsed from the example input.
 We use the weights because they give us a more realistic output image.
 Suppose that a square's wavefunction says that it can either be land or coast.
 We don't necessarily want to chose each option 50% of the time.
 If our input image contains more land tiles than coast tiles, we will want to reflect this bias in our output images too.
 We achieve this by using simple, global weights.
 If our example image contained `20` land tiles and `10` coast ones, we will collapse our square to land `2/3` of the time and coast the other `1/3`.

-We propagate the consequences of our choice through the rest of our output's wavefunction ("if that tile is sea then this one can't be land, which means that this one can't be mountain").
+We propagate the consequences of our choice through the rest of our output's wavefunction ("if that tile is sea then this one can't be land, which means that this one can't be coast").
 Once all the after-tremors have quietened down we repeat this process, using the minimal entropy heuristic to choose which tile to collapse next.
 We repeat this collapse-propagate loop until either our output's wavefunction is completely collapsed and we can return a result, or we reach a contradiction and return an error.

 We have made a world (or an error).

 ## Beyond the Even Simpler Tiled Model

 Now that you understand the Even Simpler Tiled Model, you're ready to climb the ladder of power and complexity.
 Start with the Simple Tiled Model, which we touched on at the start of this post, then move on to the full Overlapping Model.
 In an Overlapping Model, tiles or pixels influence each other from further away.
-If you're into this kind of thing (and it's fine if you're not) `ExUtumno` notes that the Simple Tiled Model is analagous to an order-1 Markov chain, and more complex models are like those of higher order.
+If you're into this kind of thing `ExUtumno` notes that the Simple Tiled Model is analagous to an order-1 Markov chain, and more complex models are like those of higher order.

-Wavefunction Collapse can accomodate additional constraints, like "this tile must be sea", or "this pixel must be red", or "there can only be one monster in the output."
+Wavefunction Collapse can even accomodate additional constraints, like "this tile must be sea", or "this pixel must be red", or "there can only be one monster in the output."
 This is discussed in the [main project's README][wfc-home].
 You can also investigate the performance optimizations made in the full implementation.
 There's no need to recalculate every square's entropy on every iteration, and information propagation throughout the wavefunction can be made substantially faster.
 These considerations become more important the larger your output image becomes.

 Wavefunction Collapse is a pleasing and powerful tool to have in your toolbox.
 Next time you're planning a wedding or procedurally generating a world, keep it in mind.